PhysicianOne Urgent Care Billing services provided by:

-Our dedicated team of coding and billing specialists is available to help you with your billing questions and provide assistance related to your bill and payments from 9am - 5pm Monday to Friday.
+Our dedicated team of coding and billing specialists is available to help you with your billing questions and provide assistance related to your bill and payments, from 9:00 am to 5:00 pm, Monday through Friday.
 To speak with a representative, please call: 203-885-0814.
-If you like, you may also contact MD III Billing Solutions by email: info@MD3billing.com.

 Why am I being billed when I have insurance?
 Many insurance companies have amounts which the patient must pay.
-These are called deductible, co-pay or co-insurance payments.
+These are called deductible, co-pay, or co-insurance payments.
 If your insurance plan requires you to pay a deductible or co-insurance, the balance will be billed to you.
-If you have a question about why your insurance company did not pay part of a claim, you should call your health insurance company directly.
+If you have a question about why your insurance company did not pay part of a claim, please contact your health insurance company directly.

 When will I get my bill?
 MD III Billing staff will collect payments from your insurance company (or companies) before sending you a final bill.
 The balance due after the payments have been applied will be billed to you via printed statement.
 The statements are generated within 48 hours of the final insurance payment being received and applied to your bill.